wikihub/eduwiki/README.md

 * [Present](https://github.com/wikihub/eduwiki/wiki/Present)
 * [Work](https://github.com/wikihub/eduwiki/wiki/Work)

-We use MediaWiki markup on this wiki.
-[Here](http://en.wikipedia.org/wiki/Wikipedia:Tutorial) is a tutorial on editting wiki pages.
-Do not forget to change the edit mode to MediaWiki when you create a new page.
+We use MediaWiki or Markdown markup on this wiki.
+[Here](http://en.wikipedia.org/wiki/Wikipedia:Tutorial) is a tutorial on editting MediaWiki pages and [here](https://help.github.com/articles/markdown-basics), you can find the basics about Markdown.